 A super fun way to spend a day out on the water.
 Lots to eat and drink (and the food is surprisingly good quality).
 Lie on the deck, swim, snorkel, or sight-see as you make your way around the Mykonos coastline or to the island of Rhenia (depending on win, weather, and guest preference).
 This one is a little expensive, but worth it for the small group size and luxury service.

 Note: Both of the previous boat tours get fully booked from late June to early September.
-If that’s the case, the Full-Day Mykonos Catamaran Cruise (with Fresh Lunch) is an excellent alternative – though it is a little more expensive but the food is also better.
+If that’s the case, the Full-Day Mykonos Catamaran Cruise is an excellent alternative – it’s a little more expensive but the food is also better.

 Starts with a walking tour of Mykonos Town and then visits the best sights, small villages (like Ano Mera below), and small hidden churches all over the island.